Tbilisi - Gudauri - Kazbegi - Russian Border & Back: Our 2nd Roadtrip on this Route in Georgia (the country in Europe)

 |

-Kazbegi (also known as Stephantsminda) and the Gergeti Trinity Church are hands down one of the most breathtaking places we have ever visited.
-Nestled in the heart of the Caucasus Mountains, the tiny town of Kazbegi feels like it’s straight out of a postcard.
+Kazbegi (also known as Stepantsminda) and the Gergeti Trinity Church are hands down one of the most breathtaking places we have ever visited.
+Nestled in the heart of the Caucasus Mountains, the tiny town of Kazbegi feels like it's straight out of a postcard.

 |